hardkiller2565123123/Borderlands-online-Backend-server/README.md

 ## Project Goal

-The goal of the project is to recreate enough of the original Borderlands Online infrastructure to preserve the PC client and restore
+The goal of the project is to recreate enough of the original Borderlands Online infrastructure to preserve the PC client and restore its original functionality as accurately as possible.

+Development currently focuses on completing the remaining backend services, reconstructing the game-session flow, and reaching the point where the client can successfully transition from the frontend into actual gameplay.

+## Disclaimer

+This is an **unofficial preservation project** and is not affiliated with, endorsed by, or associated with **Gearbox Software**, **2K**, or the original Borderlands Online developers or publishers.

+No copyrighted game files are distributed with this project.

+You must provide your own copy of the **Borderlands Online** client.